simas-code/exchange-rates/README.md

 Emonitor is a small tool which can be used for monitoring official currency exchange rates of "Lietuvos Bankas"(Lbank.lt website).

 ## What data does Lbank.lt provide?
-Lbank.lt provides currency exchange rate data in XML and CSV file formats.
+Lbank.lt provides currency exchange rate data in XML and CSV file formats for .

 ### The data provided is:
 - DATE - date of the exchange rate value